rootiest/obsidian-ai-image-ocr/README.md

 ### Other Potential Enhancements

-- **Custom extraction prompt**: Allow customizing the prompt used for text extraction.
 - **Custom provider name**: Allow custom naming when using custom provider.
 - **Custom model name**: Allow setting a custom name for any model used.
 - **Preview before extract**: Show a list of matched images before running OCR.